Lemonochrme/lemonochrme.github.io/_posts/2022-02-18-thrust-vectoring.md

 The **U-Blox GPS module** provided post-flight location data.
 We decoded NMEA RMC strings to extract latitude, longitude, and speed.

-Despite flying indoors during some tests, the GPS accuracy was within ~2 meters.
+Despite testing indoors during some tests, the GPS accuracy was within ~2 meters.

 ## Results and Lessons

 This was our first experience with real-time control on an embedded system.
-We succeeded in building a complete prototype, and while the control loop was simple, the system worked during bench tests.
+We succeeded in building a complete prototype.
 At the time, I had very limited knowledge of advanced control theory techniques such as PID controllers or Kalman filters.
 Most of the control logic was implemented using basic feedback and simple filtering.

 **Main challenges:**